ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 This example continues building from the first one and uses more Adapters available in the Reader Package.
-The following example reads all Groups available to the "System" Organization.
+The following example reads all Groups available to the System Organization.
 It then proceeds to iterate through each Group, printing and performing "getById()" lookups to get the full Group object from the ThreatConnect API.
-(Note: An ellipsis (...) has been substituted for code sections removed for brevity.)
+(Note: For brevity, an ellipsis (...) has been substituted for code sections removed.)

 There are more concise ways of handling reading data and purely checking its ID.
-This code is written in a more verbose form strictly to illustrate the usage of different methods in the ReaderFactory.
+This code is written in a more verbose form, strictly to illustrate the usage of different methods in the ReaderFactory.

 +--------+-------------------------------------------------------------------+